mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "It's just my kaln and I," thi said.

 "You brought a child to this place?" he asked.
 Before Casra could reply, a patch of ground beneath the fallen tree began to open up, and a kaln climbed out.
 Kipnu recognized hae face in the lantern light.
 "You're that kaln from the ship!" he exclaimed.
-"Linyu, was it?
-The woman, Setre.
-She knew your name."
+"The woman, Setre.
+She called you Linyu."

 Linyu walked toward Casra and grinned at him as thi stared at his chest.
 "You're blue now," thi said with a clever smirk.
 "Linyu!", Casra admonished hae but Kipnu chuckled along with Linyu.
 His eyes met again with Casra's and a sense of warmth came over him.
 He was in good company here.